 In Zone 1, all uses are prohibited except structures and uses necessary to extract groundwater for the purpose of providing a public water supply.
 The disposal of liquid or leachable wastes or the discharge of any septage waste within Zone 1 is prohibited.

-(2) The following uses are prohibited within Zone I, Zone II, Zone III and the Interim Wellhead Protection Area (IWPA):Storage of manure and other animal wastes.
+(2) The following uses are prohibited within Zone I, Zone II, Zone III and the Interim Wellhead Protection Area (IWPA):

+[Insert new paragraph:]

+(r) Storage of manure and other animal wastes.